-With that said, our focus here at BetterHelp is try to provide more information about what exactly PTSD is, some of the signs and symptoms, how treatment can help, and how online counseling can help throughout this entire process.
+Our focus at BetterHelp is try to provide more information about what exactly PTSD is, some of the signs and symptoms, and how online counseling can help throughout this entire process.

 PTSD Isn’t Only About Coming Back From War

 Post-traumatic stress disorder (PTSD) affects individuals who have been through traumatic life events.
-Whether that’s a natural disaster, sexual or physical assault, or anything that causes significant lasting traumatic memories, these are examples of what can cause PTSD.
+Whether that’s a natural disaster, sexual or physical assault, or anything that causes significant lasting traumatic memories.
 People who have Post-traumatic stress disorder can have flashbacks, nightmares, explosive episodes of anger and persistent worries that the event might happen again.
-They may also suffer from panic attacks, which are seemingly brought on by nothing in particular, although they are being triggered by something that reminds them of their trauma.
+They may also suffer from panic attacks, which usually triggered by something that reminds them of their trauma.

 Signs and Symptoms

-The symptoms of PTSD can occur after the event happens or affect an individual years later.
+The symptoms of PTSD can occur soon after an event or years later.
 It depends on the person, the trauma and the specific circumstances.
 Here are some common symptoms of PTSD:

 Healing from PTSD

-Many people who go through traumatic events have trouble healing — your life changes after you’ve been through a traumatic event.
-You may not know how to cope with what you’ve experienced, but you’ll learn over time.
+Many people who go through traumatic events have trouble healing — your brain changes after you’ve been through a traumatic event.
+You may not know how to cope with what you’ve experienced, but you can learn over time.
 Try to be patient while you work through your emotions, and understand that you didn’t bring trauma on yourself.
-You will get better if you’re dedicated to working through your trauma.
-However, it’s crucial to address the symptoms of PTSD, because you don’t want your condition to worsen.
+You can get better if you’re dedicated to working through your trauma.
+It’s crucial to address the symptoms of PTSD, because you don’t want your condition to worsen.
 That’s why counseling or therapy is vital.

 Counseling and PTSD

-There are many different kinds of therapy or counseling that treat PTSD.
+There are many different kinds of therapy or counseling that can treat PTSD.
 Some of them include EMDR (Eye movement desensitization and reprocessing).
 In EMDR, the patient is exposed to stimuli associated with their trauma.
-They learn to tolerate distress, and eventually, their PTSD symptoms, such as triggers, flashbacks, and nightmares, decrease.
-There’s also Cognitive Behavior Therapy, where the client learns to reframe their thoughts, and as a result, their emotions change.
+They learn to tolerate distress, and eventually their PTSD symptoms, triggers, flashbacks, and nightmares, decrease.
+There is also Cognitive Behavior Therapy, where the client learns to reframe their thoughts, and as a result their emotions change.
 Someone with PTSD may have a lot of anxiety because of their trauma.
-When they learn how to improve their negative thought patterns, it will become easier to cope with their panic or anxiety and learn to be at peace.
+When they learn how to improve their negative thought patterns, it can become easier to learn to be at peace.
 Exposure therapy is another standard treatment for people with PTSD.
 The person is either gradually or rapidly exposed to something that they’re afraid of (similar to EMDR) and learns that they’re not in danger.
-These are a few treatment options for people living with PTSD; however there are many more.
+These are a few treatment options for people living with PTSD, however there are many more.

 Online Counseling Helps PTSD